stormpath/stormpath-documentation/source/005_auth_n.rst

 c.
 How Social Authentication Works
 ==================================

 Social authentication essentially means using the "Log in with x" button in your application, where "x" is a Social Login Provider of some kind.
-The Social Login Providers currently supported by Stormpath are: Google, Facebook, Github, and LinkedIn.
-In general, what will happen is as follows:
+The Social Login Providers currently supported by Stormpath are:

+- Google
+- Facebook
+- Github,
+- LinkedIn

+In general, the social login process works as follows:

 1. The user who wishes to authenticate will click a "Log in with x" link.